ordercloud-api/oc-accelerator/README.md

 Install Azure App Service extension in VS Code
 - This will be necessary in order to publish your code to a web application created via accelerator tool

+Run the Accelerator
+1. Navigate to the /infrastructure directory and click "Run and Debug".
+The program will run in the integrated terminal within VS Code
+1. Select Seed Azure Infrastructure for your first execution.
+1. Follow the prompts in the terminal

+Publish Your App Code
+1. Once the accelerator has run successfully, you should be able to see two web app services, an app service plan, an Azure function, and a storage account all within the resource group you created.
+1. In VS Code, open the directory for the app code you want to publish.
+1. In the file explorer, right click and select "Deploy To Web App" (or Deploy To Function App if deploying your functions code)

 ### Ignore for now (post-MVP)
 Log in to Azure DevOps